EmiliaStevens/houdini_file_path_checker_with_python/README.md

 # houdini_file_path_checker_with_python
-$HIP directory file path checker tool, made with Python.
+$HIP directory file path checker tool for Houdini, made with Python.

 This Houdini tool checks wether an object is imported from the $HIP directory.
 The tool works on ref_image nodes, file nodes and alembic nodes.